-18. Continue investigation and modifications of the RAM 2 Drill to achieve the 100 m depth goal reflected in the system Science Requirements.
+17. Continue investigation and modifications of the RAM 2 Drill to achieve the 100 m depth goal reflected in the system Science Requirements.

-IDP action: Based on IDP testing of the new RAM 2 Drill components at Raven Camp, Greenland in summer 2018 and at WAIS Divide during the 2019-2020 field season, additional component modifications are being made.
-IDP will review a range of options.
+IDP action: Based on IDP testing of the new RAM 2 Drill components at Raven Camp, Greenland in summer 2018 and at WAIS Divide during the 2019-2020 field season, several component modifications have been made.
+IDP will review a range of additional options.
 These will include small engine options that can provide higher air flow, casing options that can reduce airflow demand, and a review of vacuum as an alternative to compressed air.
+In the near term, the RAM 2 components will be used with the original RAM air compressors to complete the upcoming GHOST project on Thwaites Glacier in Antarctica.